chp117/Projects/Mechanistic_Study_of_SN2/README.md

 ## 🛠 Tools Used

-- **Psi4** – quantum chemistry package for electronic structure and energy calculations
+- `Psi4` – quantum chemistry package for electronic structure and energy calculations
-- **NumPy / Pandas / Matplotlib / py3Dmol** – for analysis and visualization
+- `NumPy` / `Pandas` / `Matplotlib` / `py3Dmol` – for data analysis and visualization

 ## 📊 Workflow Summary